mahmoud/awesome-python-applications/templates/README.tmpl.md

 open-source Python applications are a gold mine of practical patterns that we know work together. <!-- the x-y problem, at scale? -->

-This document is a list of open-source Python applications arranged by topic.
+This document is a list of {TOTAL_COUNT} open-source Python applications arranged by topic.
 If you have one to add or find some information missing, [please let us know](https://github.com/mahmoud/awesome-python-applications/issues)!